 Digital Signage for Schools and Education

-Digital displays have become a common sight with rising popularity of digital signage for schools, colleges and universities.
+Digital displays have become a common sight with rising popularity of digital signage in schools, colleges and universities.
 In fact, learning institutions around the world have been deploying digital displays at an increasingly rapid pace.

 In this article, we’ll explore some of the current digital signage trends in education, and look at where the industry is headed.

 Kids who grew up with smartphones and tablets are used to a digitally connected world.
 In fact, they expect the easy access to information that digital devices offer.
 Digital displays provide a new channel that educators can use to reach students in and around campus.
 This channel doesn’t replace personal devices like smartphones, tablets and laptops.
 It complements them.

 Digital displays offer a level of control that isn’t available through social media alone.
 Messages can be tailored to a specific venue or event and delivered to specific locations.
 Content can be a mix of entertainment, school news and events, local information, and much more.

 Finding your way around an unfamiliar building or a site you’ve never visited before is never easy.
 It can even be a stressful time for many.
 Classes can move to different locations, events and venues keep changing… Tracking it all an be very time consuming and often the information doesn’t get updated.

 This is where digital displays come into play.
 Information shown on strategically located displays can be updated in an instant so students and visitors know where to go.
 There is no printed material to produce and distribute.
 Nothing to physically replace and discard.
 A few mouse clicks and the information is published and available to everyone, regardless of a building’s footprint or campus site layout.
 Content updates can also be automated, which helps free up school staff for other tasks.
 When you deploy properly designed wayfinding content, you save time for every student, faculty member, and visitor.